Fort Wadsworth

-Fort Wadsworth is a former United States military installation on Staten Island in New York City, situated on The Narrows which divide New York Bay into Upper and Lower halves, a natural point for defense of the Upper Bay and Manhattan beyond.
-Prior to closing in 1994 it claimed to be the longest continually garrisoned military installation in the United States.
+Fort Wadsworth is a former United States military installation on Staten Island in New York City, situated on The Narrows which divide New York Bay into Upper and Lower bays, a natural point for defense of the Upper Bay, Manhattan, and beyond.
+Prior to its closing in 1994, the fort was claimed to be the longest continuously garrisoned military installation in the United States.
 It comprises several fortifications, including Fort Tompkins and Battery Weed and was given its present name in 1865 to honor Brigadier General James Wadsworth, who had been killed in the Battle of the Wilderness during the Civil War.
 Fort Wadsworth is now part of the Staten Island Unit of Gateway National Recreation Area, maintained by the National Park Service.

 History

 Early history

 The first use of the land for military purposes was as the site of a blockhouse built by Dutch settler David Pieterszen de Vries on Signal Hill (now the site of Fort Tompkins), in 1655.
 The site is said to have been continuously garrisoned since another blockhouse was built in 1663, which survived at least through 1808.
 During the American Revolution the area became known as Flagstaff Fort; captured by the British in 1776, it remained in British hands and was expanded until the war's end in 1783.
 It became the responsibility of New York State in 1806, at which time four forts were built on the site with state resources, being ready for service in 1808 though incomplete.
 These included the red sandstone Forts Richmond (on the site now called Battery Weed) and Tompkins, on the sites of the current forts but of different design, and Forts Morton and Hudson, with positions for a total of 164 guns in the four forts.
 Fort Tompkins at that time included a red sandstone enclosure containing the 1663 blockhouse.
 Fort Richmond was initially semicircular while Fort Tompkins was a regular pentagon with circular bastions, both very different from their Third System replacements.
 Although these forts were contemporary with the federal government's second system of seacoast fortifications, they were not part of the federal program.
 Federal rebuilding of Forts Richmond and Tompkins did not begin until 1847.

 Fort Richmond was named for Richmond County, in which Staten Island is located.
 Fort Tompkins was named for Daniel D. Tompkins, New York's governor in the War of 1812.
 Fort Morton was possibly named for Major General Jacob Morton, commander of the New York state militia in the War of 1812.
 Fort Hudson was named for Henry Hudson, a British-born explorer for the Dutch East India Company who explored the river named for him.